Sammy Petrillo: Through mid-1950s

-Mitchell and Petrillo returned to nightclub work but, according to Petrillo, Lewis threatened to boycott anyone who booked them and club owners caved in, not wishing to spoil their chances of someday hiring Martin and Lewis.
+Mitchell and Petrillo returned to nightclub work but, according to Petrillo, Lewis threatened to boycott anyone who booked them and club owners caved, not wishing to spoil their chances of someday hiring Martin and Lewis.
 Petrillo in 1991 recalled an instance after he and Mitchell were booked on the Colgate Comedy Hour, being hosted by the comedy team Abbott and Costello:

 There was one of Jerry's cronies — one of the guys that worked for him — at the rehearsal.
 And he looked at us, and he walked out of the room.
 I turned to Duke and I said, 'That guy just went to call Jerry.
 We're off the show'.
 And then Lou Costello walked over to us and he says, 'Fellas, I hate to tell you this: NBC will not allow us to put you on the show, but we're gonna pay you anyway'.
 He said Jerry Lewis did it.
 That really happened, and then it happened in nightclubs.
 We were blackballed here and there.

 Regardless, Allied Artists film studio offered Mitchell and Petrillo a contract, and the production company Federal Films pitched the two on a TV series.
 "We were offered things we turned down.
 We were stupid", Petrillo said in 1991.
 The duo did play the Flamingo Hotel in Las Vegas, and Hollywood's famed Cocoanut Grove, and made a single TV appearance as a team, on the local L.A. program The Spade Cooley Show, starring American Western swing musician and big band leader Donnell Clyde "Spade" Cooley.
 In 1953, Petrillo, solo, guest-starred in a TV pilot, Wings for Hire, starring Lawrence Tierney and filmed in Florida.
 Petrillo would later become head of production for the Network Film Corporation owned by Dick Randall, producer of that pilot and of several films.

 Mitchell and Petrillo amicably dissolved their professional relationship in 1954, but reteamed the following year.
 The duo broke up for good following the highly public, July 25, 1956, breakup of Martin and Lewis.